 To create a festive Caribbean cruise feel, hang up nautical flags and string twinkling white Christmas lights around the room.
 Paste cardboard portholes with ocean scenes on the wall and hang a decorative plastic life preserver ring on the door, mantel, or staircase.

 Of course, don’t forget the all-important Christmas décor.
 Display holiday wreaths, garlands, and figurines along strategically placed sprigs of mistletoe.
 An artificial palm tree makes an amazing showpiece for your party.
-Check out our previous article and see how the Treetopia Catalina Breeze Palm Trees fit perfectly into this theme.
+Check out our previous article and see how a palm tree fits perfectly into this theme.

 Bounty of the Sea